knodax-labs-demo/aws-data-and-ml-labs/catalog-csv-data-from-S3-aws-glue.md

 🎥 **YouTube Tutorial:**
 https://youtu.be/ah83c3lMMK8

+> ⚠️ **AWS Cost Warning**
+>
+> This hands-on lab uses AWS Glue, Amazon S3, and related services that may incur small charges in your AWS account.
+> To minimize costs:
+> - Delete Glue Crawlers, Data Catalog tables, and temporary S3 objects after completing the lab.
+> - Use the AWS Free Tier where possible.
+> - Set an **AWS Budget** (recommended: $1–$5) with email alerts.
+>
+> Always clean up resources when you finish the exercise.

 ## 🎯 Objective

 This lab focuses on identifying, cataloging, and evaluating internal and external data sources using **AWS Glue**.